rikusilvola/ocaml.org/data/planet/tarides/signals-and-threads-podcast-what-is-an-operating-system.md

 Combined with <a href="https://irmin.org">Irmin</a>, it allows developers to build secure-by-design, offline-first systems and invert the current cloud-centric model for designing applications to securely connect physical spaces with extremely low latency and high bandwidth, using local-area computation capabilities.</p>
-<p>You can read the entire <a href="https://signalsandthreads.com/what-is-an-operating-system/">transcript here</a> and find links to multiple places to listen through podcast apps.</p>
+<p>You can read the entire <a href="https://signalsandthreads.com/what-is-an-operating-system - [1 Client error: Timeout was reached]/">transcript here</a> and find links to multiple places to listen through podcast apps.</p>